 How to Complete KYC in India

-KYC can be completed online or offline, depending on your convenience.
+One can complete KYC verification online or offline, depending on their convenience.

 - Visit the official website or app of the service provider.